Profit (economics): Maximization

 Another significant factor for profit maximization is market fractionation.
 A company may sell goods in several regions or in several countries.
 Profit is maximized by treating each location as a separate market.
 Rather than matching supply and demand for the entire company the matching is done within each market.
 Each market has different competitions, different supply constraints (like shipping) and different social factors.
 When the price of goods in each market area is set by each market then overall profit is maximized.

 Other applications of the term

 The social profit from a firm's activities is the accounting profit plus or minus any externalities or consumer surpluses that occur in its activity.
 An externality including positive externality and negative externality is an effect that production/consumption of a specific good exerts on people who are not involved.
 Pollution is an example for negative externality.

 Consumer surplus is an economic indicator which measures consumer benefits.
 The price that consumers pay for a product is not greater than the price they desire to pay, and in this case there will be consumer surplus.

-A firm may report relatively large monetary profits, but by creating negative externalities their social profit could be relatively small or negative.
+For the supply side of economics, the general school of thought is that profit is meant to ensure shareholder yield.
+While it is the case that profits are a means for shareholder returns, it also fulfills other functions.
+A target surplus may secure long-term solvency in the event of facing potential adversity.
+Capital surplus may be used to finance investments with significant capital expenditures or charitable contributions.
+All in all, producer surplus concerns several factors of interest for a for-profit economic entity.